 About The Fund

 The Visual Storytellers Community Fund was established in 2013 by Jessey Dearing and Lauren Frohne, and is entirely funded by alumni and friends of the UNC-Chapel Hill Visual Communication program.
-It is currently granted out-of-pocket by alumni each year with the help of the School of Media and Journalism.

 We believe that young alumni should feel empowered to give back to the Journalism School and stay connected to the robust and talented UNC community.